Stability of AI Governance Systems: A Coupled Dynamics Model of Public Trust and Social Disruptions: Characteristic Polynomial and Eigenvalues

-\paragraph{Decoupled special case.} When $AW$ and $B$ are simultaneously diagonalizable---a condition satisfied, for instance, when $B = bI_n$ (uniform sensitivity across agents, so that any eigenbasis of $AW$ also diagonalizes $B$)---the problem decouples into $n$ independent scalar equations.
-Let $\lambda_k^{AW}$ denote the $k$-th eigenvalue of $AW$ and $b_k$ the $k$-th diagonal entry of $B$.
-Then each mode satisfies:
+When $AW$ and $B$ are simultaneously diagonalizable---e.g., when $B = bI_n$ (uniform reactivity)---the problem decouples into $n$ independent scalar equations.
+Let $\lambda_k^{AW}$ denote the $k$-th eigenvalue of $AW$ and $b_k$ the eigenvalue of $B$ associated with the shared eigenvector (for $B = bI_n$ these are the diagonal entries in any order).
+Then: